 This plan is aimed at the environmental control level of facilities that may have had an infected person or suspect victim in their facility.
 This plan is also good practice, especially during the flu season.

 If you haven't already, start following strict hand hygiene procedures including regular washing of hands and sanitising of hands.

 We have our 2 Free How To charts for this which follow the World Health Organisation (WHO) guidelines.
-Please print these (and laminate them if you like) and position in your facility.
+Please print these (and laminate them if you like) and position them in your facility.

 What do you need?

-A. Touch-Free Hand Soap Dispensers
+a.
+Touch-Free Hand Soap Dispensers

 Touch-free automatic hand soap dispensers mean no one touches the dispenser or pushes a button to get soap.
 Installing touch-free dispensers often results in more people washing their hands because their concern about touching surfaces in a washroom that might be contaminated is eliminated.

-B. Antibacterial Hand Soap Refills
+b.
+Antibacterial Hand Soap Refills